 We are a leading sustainable college

 Harrow College is committed to achieving a sustainable future for ourselves and generations to come.
-As part of our responsible governance programme, one of our Key Performance Indicators is, “to actively promote a culture of environmental sustainability and be a leading sustainable college.”
+As part of our responsible governance programme, one of our Key Performance Indicators is, “to actively promote a culture of environmental sustainability.”
 This is included in our main Strategic Objective which is: “To become an outstanding provider as recognised by Ofsted”.

 Harrow College won as joint winner – for the LLDD Students' Bug Hotel project.
 The Ann Swaine award is a local award for educational environment projects.
 Click to see the entry presentation.
 The College had previously won this award in 2013 for the wildlife pond project.
 The details of the entry can be found here.